dmksnnk/blog/content/howto/Access private repos in Go.md

     password gitlab_access_token
 ```

-More info can be found in the [GitLab docs](https://docs.gitlab.com/ee/user/project/use_project_as_go_package.html).
+More information can be found in the [GitLab documentation](https://docs.gitlab.com/ee/user/project/use_project_as_go_package.html).

-Then, set up the IDE to work with private git packages.
+Then, set up the IDE to work with private Git packages.

 ## GoLand

-Go to Settings → Go → Go Modules and add `GOPRIVATE=private.example.com` there.
+Go to Settings → Go → Go Modules and add `GOPRIVATE=private.example.com`.

 ## VS Code

-Add to your settings:
+Add the following to your settings:

 ```json
 "go.toolsEnvVars": {